-Currently NOAA OLE collaborates with the State of Alaska, Alaska Wildlife Troopers under a Joint Enforcement Agreement.
-Federal enforcement officers and the Wildlife Troopers frequently work together during investigations, patrols, and on at-sea or dockside boardings to investigate violations.
-The Joint Enforcement Agreement determines the roles of the State enforcement officers when they operate independently.
-Under the agreement, the State agrees and is authorized to assist OLE in the enforcement of federal fisheries by patrolling, performing investigations and referring violations to OLE.
+Enforcement Agreement determines the roles of the State enforcement officers when they operate independently.
+Under the agreement, the State agrees and is authorized to assist OLE in the enforcement of Federal fisheries by patrolling, performing investigations and referring violations to OLE.
 The State is then monetarily compensated by OLE for work performed under JEA up to the limit specified in the agreement.
 This assistance centers on violations where resource management or conservation issues are a priority.
-For example, Wildlife Troopers frequently help enforce halibut size and bag limits and CHP requirements.
+For example, AWT frequently help enforce halibut size and bag limits and CHP requirements.